VosDeMens/Toki-Musi/resources/guide_text.md

 `ma pi kali suli` -> `[big plant]-y place` (forest might be small but the trees are huge)

 ##### la
 If you want to say something like: `In my opinion, ...` in Toki Pona, this isn't translated word by word, but we use `la` to achieve this, which could be translated roughly to `regarding [whatever came before it]`.
-So `In my opinion, ...` could be `mi la ...`, and `If x, y` could be `x la y`.
+So `In my opinion, ...` could be `mi la ...`, and `If x, then y` could be `x la y`.
 What exactly `la` means depends on the context, but it will become intuitive.

 ## 🧱 How are Toki Musi words built

-As with any respectable set of rules, there are exceptions to almost all of these, and like all teachers I've ever had in my life, I'm gonna pretend like that's not the case initially, in an attempt to not overwhelm the reader, but hey at least I'm giving you a heads up, and I'll indicate where exceptions apply with a * and then go into it later in the guide.
+As with any respectable set of rules, there are exceptions to almost all of these, and like all teachers I've ever had in my life, I'm gonna pretend like that's not the case initially, in an attempt to not overwhelm the reader, but hey at least I'm giving you a heads-up, and I'll indicate where exceptions apply with a * and then go into it later in the guide.
 Luckily, in practice all of these exceptions stand out clearly and are not confusing.*
 - All words in Toki Musi are short melodies*, of 1 to 5 notes*, depending on how often we need them.
 Wherever I could, I picked these melodies to represent the meaning of the word somehow.
-- All words have a text version, which is either the Toki Pona translation, if the word is taken from Toki Pona, or a variation to a word in Toki Pona, if I thought there needed to be a variation, or some English word I thought was fitting.
+- All words have a text version, which is either the Toki Pona translation (if the word is taken from Toki Pona), or a variation to a word in Toki Pona (if I thought there needed to be a variation), or some English word I thought was fitting.
 - Notes can be short, long, trill up, trill down, glide up, and glide down, or some combination.
 - All words, in their unmodified form, start on the same short note.* You can choose per sentence which note that should be, but you have to be consistent within the sentence.* The first note of a word doesn't appear anywhere else within the word.* So if you hear the first note of a sentence repeated, it's probably the start of a new word.* Also it is advised to leave a small pause between words as an extra indication of a new word.
 - All words, in their unmodified form, end on a short note.*
-- Otherwise notes in the middle can be short, long, or trill or glide, but they almost never trill or glide mid-word.
+- Otherwise notes in the middle can be short, long, or trill or glide, although trills and glides for middle notes are rare.
 - Words can be combined into composition words, by contracting their melodies, but don't worry about this initially.
 I tried to minimise possible clashes between different probable combinations of words as I was assigning melodies to words.

 ## 🧐 How to read notes strings